5.8-magnitude earthquake strikes Japan's Ryukyu Islands - EMSC - ExBulletin

 5.8-magnitude earthquake strikes Japan’s Ryukyu Islands – EMSC

-(Reuters) – An earthquake with a magnitude of 5.8 struck the Ryukyu Islands in the far southwest of Japan on Sunday, the European Mediterranean Seismological Center (EMSC) said.
+(Reuters) – An earthquake with a magnitude of 5.8 struck the Ryukyu Islands in the far southwest of Japan on Sunday, the Euro-Mediterranean Seismological Center said.

 The center said that the earthquake occurred at a depth of ten kilometers.
 The score was later reduced to 5.4.